dehorsley/colette/paper.md

     \end{cases}
   $$

-- To limit pairs in the same group, we add the weight
+- To limit pairs in the same organisation, we add the weight

-DOES GROUP = ORGANISATION??

   $$
   w^G_{ij} =